-Not sure what to give that hard to buy for teen in your life?
-High school kids like money.
-So forget the sweater they’ll never wear!
-Go straight for the thing that will have the most impact on them, either now or in the future.
+Not sure what to give the teen in your life?
+Forget the sweater that won’t be worn!
+Go straight for the thing that will have the most financial impact, either now or in the future.

-Let them choose a gift they can use
+Let teens choose a gift for use now

 Gift cards.
-Give a teen a taste of financial freedom with a gift card.
-This gives them the choice to spend their money on what they want, when they want.
-They can use the card just like they would use a debit card.
-Plus, it's just as easy for you to get as it is for you to give.
-Find out their favorite place to shop and get a gift card from the store.
-For even more flexibility, you can purchase an LGFCU Visa® Gift Card through Member Connect or at your nearest branch.
+Give a teen a taste of financial freedom with a gift card, to spend anytime.
+The card can be used just like a debit card.
+Plus, it's just as easy to get as it is to give.
+For greater flexibility, you can purchase a gift card.

 Give cash.
-Just like with the gift card, cash can be used anywhere for anything.
+As with the gift card, cash can be used anywhere for anything.
 It doesn’t have an expiration date or hidden fees.
-Your teen can lump together cash gifts in order to purchase a bigger item.
-Saving and investing is also an option for cash and helps them develop money habits they’ll use later.
+Your teen can lump together cash gifts to purchase something which costs more.

 Contribute to a college savings plan.
-According to the College Foundation of North Carolina (CFNC), the cost of college tuition will continue to rise in the coming years, making it difficult for some families to pay for school.
-That’s where a contribution to a 529 college savings plan can help.
-The funds in a 529 college savings plan can only go toward paying for college.
-This means any contribution is going to help reduce the financial burden of college expenses.
+According to the College Foundation of North Carolina (CFNC), the cost of college tuition continues to rise, making it difficult for some families to pay for school.
+That’s where a contribution to a 529 college savings account can help.
+Funds can only go toward paying for college, thereby helping to reduce the financial burden of college expenses.

-Contribute to a Coverdell.
-The Coverdell Education Savings Account is a lot like the 529 Plan, but offers many more opportunities for use.
-The funds can be used to pay for elementary, middle school, high school and college costs.
-Give a copy of your donation with a sweatshirt or other memorabilia from their school to make your gift a little more personal.
+The Coverdell Education Savings Account is a lot like the 529 Account, but offers more opportunities for use.
+The money can be used to pay for elementary, middle or high school as well as college tuition, tax-free.
+Give a copy of your donation with memorabilia from your teen’s school of choice to make your gift a little more personal.

-Not sure what to give the teen who wants everything but tells you nothing?
+Not sure what to give the teen who wants everything, but tells you nothing?
 Money —and lessons in how to manage it — can be the perfect gifts.